an energizing program for creative visionaries to breakup with overthinking & become THAT BITCH who boldly brings your art to life

 🍒

-3. Shitty Art Challenger
+3. Shitty Art Challenge

 Your secret weapon for unfussy first drafts & sustainable visibility!